odan/odan.github.io/_posts/2019-11-17-xampp-replacing-mariadb-with-mysql-8.md

 Q: I get `Authentication plugin 'caching_sha2_password' cannot be loaded`

-A: In MySQL 8, `caching_sha2_password` is the default authentication
+A: In MySQL 8, `caching_sha2_password` is the default authentication plugin.

 * Please follow the instructions (from above) and it should not happen.
 * Add the [--default-auth=mysql_native_password](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html#option_mysqldump_default-auth) option